stitchdata/docs/_account-security/security/supported-operating-regions.md

           - **The distance between your location and the data pipeline region.** We recommend, whenever possible, using the region closest to your location.
           - **The destination you want to use.** Some destinations aren't available in all regions, though we hope to expand data pipeline region support in the future.
 Refer to the [Data pipeline region support by destination type](#region-support-by-destination) section for more info.
-          - **Any data processing regulations that your country and/or company might have in place.** Keeping your data within your own region may make it easiser to comply with these requirements.
+          - **Any data processing regulations that your country and/or company might have in place.** Keeping your data within your own region may make it easier to comply with these requirements.

       - title: "Supported data pipeline regions"
         anchor: "basics--supported-regions"